crodier/software-blog/_posts/2023-09-22-message-formats.md

 an engineering cost and productivity perspective.

-You get compile time safety and much faster system performance when using Protobufs; which are free as in beer to use.
+You get compile time safety and much faster system performance when using Protobufs; both are free.

 Why would you *not* use them?

-## Don't know what to do?
+## What to do?

 If you don't know where to begin:
 1. Make a repository for only ".proto" fies.